yowainwright/yowainwright.github.io/_includes/md/site_note_top.md

 I'm Jeff Wainwright.
-This site is built on a blogging platform designed & architected by me.
-I build things like this site, using design & code.
-You can read more about me [here](/cv/) or you can get know me by reading my posts.
-Also, I live in Los Angeles & I ride bikes a lot.
+I build things like this [site](), using design & code.
+You can read more about my work [here](/cv/).
+I live in Los Angeles & ride bikes.